strykeforce/strykeforce.org/CONTRIBUTING.md

 # Contributing to strykeforce.org

 :+1::tada: First off, thanks for reading this because we need students and mentors to help make our website awesome!
+If you have any questions see a team mentor or check out our #sfwebsite Slack channel.

 ## What should I know before I get started?